 An exercise programme should be tailored to the individual's condition and pain level, and include a combination of stretching, strengthening and aerobic conditioning.
 Knowing the right exercises and how to find the right trainers can be the difference between recovery and chronic pain.

-The physiotherapist works to remove the cause of the damage to the spine and prevent further occurrence.
+The neck pain doctors works to remove the cause of the damage to the spine and prevent further occurrence.
 Physiotherapy therefore aims to identify:

 Faulty movement patterns, for example, excessive mobility in the lumbar spine and insufficient participation in the hips and thoracic spine results in segmental overstrain and pain.